DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 `DD_LLMOBS_APP_NAME`
 : required - _string_
 <br />The name of your LLM application, service, or project, under which all traces and spans are grouped.
 This helps distinguish between different applications or experiments.
+See [Application naming guidelines](#application-naming-guidelines) for allowed characters and other constraints.
 To override this value for a given root span, see [Tracing multiple applications](#tracing-multiple-applications).

 `DD_LLMOBS_NO_APM`
 : optional - _integer or string_ - **default**: `false`
 <br />Only required if you are not a Datadog APM customer, in which case this should be set to `1` or `true`.

-#### Guidelines for specifying an ml_app name
+#### Application naming guidelines

-Accepted ml_app's must start with a letter and after that may contain the characters listed below:
+Your application name (the value of `ml_app` or `DD_LLMOBS_APP_NAME`) must start with a letter.
+It may contain the characters listed below:

 - Alphanumerics
 - Underscores
 - Minuses